ImageMagick/Usage-Markdown/convolve/index.md

 #### Gaussian Kernel (2d gaussian blur) {#gaussian}

 As you may have gathered, the '`Gaussian`' kernel is the most commonly used kernel to [Convolve](#convolve) an image.
-This is the mathematical ideal kernel for blurring effects.
+This is the mathematically ideal kernel for blurring effects.

 Here for example is the [Show Kernel](../morphology/#showkernel) of a small '`Gaussian`' kernel (they can get very large very quickly)...